itsdivyanshjha/itsdivyanshjha/README.md

 ## About Me

-I am a passionate software developer with a strong interest in web development, machine learning, and open-source contributions.
+I am a passionate software developer interested in cloud computing & virtualization technologies, machine learning, and DevOps contributions.
 I love to explore new technologies and constantly strive to improve my skills.

-- 🔭 I’m currently working on various web development projects.
+- 🔭 I’m currently working on various DevOps and Cloud projects.
 - 🌱 I’m currently learning more about machine learning and artificial intelligence.
 - 👯 I’m looking to collaborate on open-source projects.
-- 📫 How to reach me: [divyansh@example.com](mailto:jhadivyansh29@gmail.com)
+- 📫 How to reach me: [jhadivyansh29@gmail.com](mailto:jhadivyansh29@gmail.com)
-- ⚡ Fun fact: I love playing chess and solving puzzles in my free time.
+- ⚡ Fun fact: I love music and try mixing and mastering my own tracks in the free time.

 ## Skills